Chapter 6 : Chapter Six: Confusion and Curses

 "You could, but you won't."
 Harry said, not knowing how much he would regret muttering the words later.

-Voldemort tried to keep his features calm on his face, but the ugly glare would not budge.
-Turning away from Harry and to his Death Eaters, Voldemort's insanity growing with the situation slowly started to show, and how far he would be willing to go to get Harry to tell him everything he wanted.
+Voldemort tried to keep his features calm on his face, but the ugly glare would not budge as he stared at the teenager that dared to defy him.
+Turning away from Harry and to his Death Eaters, Voldemort's growing irritation with the situation slowly started to show, and how far he would be willing to go to get Harry to tell him everything he wanted.

 "It seems young Mr. Potter doesn't understand how things work around here yet.
 Shall we all show him were his place is here?"
 He asked his servants, slowly starting to point his wand in Harry's direction.

-Mummers of 'yes' rang in the room, and Voldemort slowly counted to three as he gave Harry a evil smirk.
+Mummers of 'yes' rang in the room, and Voldemort slowly counted to three as he gave Harry an evil smirk.

 "Crucio!"
 Four voices yelled at the same time.